wknapik/genericizer/README.md

   navigator.userAgent (except the "Mozilla/" prefix).
 Something the most common user agent switchers fail to do.
-* Clears navigator.plugins and navigator.mimeTypes (which leak quite a bit of information), while retaining their type to avoid being obvious about it.
+* Clears navigator.plugins and navigator.mimeTypes (which leak quite a bit of information), while retaining their type to avoid being obvious.
 * Sets navigator.language and navigator.languages to 'en-US' only, which seems to be the most common.